 Here is a small list of my top favorite crystals to work with:

 - Black tourmaline: this stone is my favorite for grounding.

 - Hematite: this is another favorite stone for grounding.
 I have a hematite bracelet I like to wear that helps keep me feeling grounding when I’m in social situations.

 - Amethyst: I absolutely love the energy of this crystal.
 I surround myself with amethyst when I pull oracle cards and I’ve found it helps so much with the clarity that comes though.

 - Selenite: this is another crystal I love when I’m connecting with a higher source.
 It helps lift the energy and opens that pathway for higher communication.

 - Lepidolite: this is a stone for change, so if you’re going through anything or making changes in your life, this is an amazing crystal to have on hand.
 It's very comforting to me.

 - Rose quartz: this stone just feels like love.
 I use it for helping me to grow in my love for self and for calming myself down.

 Astrology has honestly blown my mind but also brought me to some very important realizations in the last year.

-For beginners, I would recommend downloading an app like TimePassages in order to find out all of your planet information, or simply go to a site like The Astro Codex (I highly recommend this site).
+For beginners, I would recommend downloading an app like TimePassages in order to find out all of your planet information.

 Your sun sign may be Capricorn, but in what house?
 The three main signs in your chart are your sun, moon and rising sign.